Skip to main content Skip to search

 We choose to not charge our clients a fee for our service.

-We are remunerated by commission by the banks on the completion of business.
 We may receive up to 1% of the loan for arranging mortgage finance from your chosen bank.
 This commission is paid by the mortgage lender either directly to us or directly to the agency with which we have an undertaking with.
-The actual amount of commission will be disclosed at a later stage in the ESIS (European Standardised Information Sheet) which will be forwarded to you.
+The actual amount of commission will be disclosed at a later stage in the ESIS (European Standardized Information Sheet) which will be forwarded to you.
 Information on the variation in levels of commission payable by the different creditors providing credit agreements being offered are available on request.

 Please note that lenders may charge specific fees in certain circumstances and if this applies, these fees will be specified in your Loan Offer.
 You have the right to pay a fee separately and not include it in the loan.
 Typically, this situation arises in relation to specialist lending.